 Ultimately, many seniors recognize they prefer to lessen “unwanted care,” which they believe requires more trouble than the benefit they’re going to receive, such as with diagnostic tests and procedures.
 To that end, older adults and their families can make use of these valuable resources to get more effective, self-directed care, such as a discussion guide, overview of health goals, and more.

-At CareWorks Health Services, one of the top-rated home health agencies in Orange County, CA, we are completely devoted to customizing care according to what is most important to the individuals we serve.
+At CareWorks Health Services, the top provider of in home supportive services Orange County families trust, we are completely devoted to customizing care according to what is most important to the individuals we serve.
 We are committed to giving the degree of care that can help them to thrive and reach their goals.
 This is why our care is fully personalized, and always starts with discovering as much as possible about every individual and what his/her goals entail – and then developing a plan of care to help reach those goals.
-Call us at (949) 859-4700 to find out more about options for senior care in Huntington Beach and throughout Orange County.
+Call us at (949) 859-4700 to find out more about options for senior care and chronic disease management in Huntington Beach and throughout Orange County.